rncbc/synthv1-preset/README.md

 # SynthkV1 Factory Presets

 Collaborative repository of factory presets for SynthV1.
-If you want to submit your own presets, we are keen to include them as long as they meet the following requirements.
+If you want to submit your own presets, we are keen to include them, provided they meet the following requirements.

 ## Requirements